Gastón Gaudio: 2004: French Open title & top 10

 2004 started slowly for Gaudio, but he eventually reached the final in Barcelona, losing to Tommy Robredo in five sets, then posted two victories in the World Team Cup over Martin Verkerk and Lleyton Hewitt.

 Gaudio came into the French Open ranked 44th and was unseeded for the tournament.
 In the first round, he upset top-10 player and compatriot Guillermo Cañas over two days in five sets.
 Then he won another five-set match against Jiří Novák.
 Gaudio dropped only one more set en route to the final, as he defeated Thomas Enqvist, Igor Andreev, Lleyton Hewitt, and David Nalbandian to set up an unprecedented all-Argentine final with world No. 3, then-reigning "King of Clay", and pre-tournament favourite Guillermo Coria.

-In the final, Gaudio defeated Coria, 0–6, 3–6, 6–4, 6–1, 8–6.
+In the final, Gaudio defeated Coria in five sets after Coria had served for the match at 6-5 in the fifth set and had two championship points.
 Gaudio became the first Argentine to win a Grand Slam since Guillermo Vilas in 1979, and the first man ever to win a Grand Slam after losing the first set 6–0.
 He became the fifth-lowest-ranked player to win a Grand Slam, the first man in the open era to win a Grand Slam having saved match points in the final.
 Gaudio reached the top 10 in the ATP Entry rankings for the first time.
 Gaudio had achieved his childhood dream by winning at Roland Garros.
 He stated that his father, Norberto, who overcame a life-threatening illness, as the biggest inspiration for him.

 Gaudio would not reach another Grand Slam quarterfinal for the remainder of his career.
 In fact, the 2004 French Open was the only occasion he progressed past the fourth round of a grand slam tournament.

 Gaudio did not play Wimbledon and returned to the tour in July.
 He made 3 finals in 3 weeks: in Båstad losing to his friend Mariano Zabaleta, in Stuttgart losing to compatriot Guillermo Cañas in 5 sets, and in Kitzbühel losing to Nicolás Massú.
 He also made his first appearance at the Tennis Masters Cup, where he lost all 3 matches in the Round Robin stage.
 He finished the year ranked world No. 10.
 It was also a golden age in tennis for Argentina as an unprecedented 3 Argentine players finished in top 10 (Guillermo Coria finished No. 7, David Nalbandian finished No. 9).